Orbitale/Rymfony/README.md

 Rymfony
 =======

-Rymfony is a work-in-progress command-line tool to mimic the behavior of the Symfony CLI binary.
+Rymfony is a command-line tool to mimic the behavior of the Symfony CLI binary.

 ## Install